Overdrive141/vite-shadcnui-boilerplate/README.md

 - React 18 that supports both TypeScript & JavaScript out of the box
   - You can use absolute imports, using `@` as `src` directory
-- Support for using shadcn UI is already added https://ui.shadcn.com as well as Tailwind CSS
+- Support for [ShadcnUI](https://ui.shadcn.com) as well as Tailwind CSS

 ## Usage